microsoft/node-api-dotnet/README.md

 ## Requirements
  - .NET 6 or later
-    - .NET 7 or later is required for AoT support.
+    - .NET 7 or later is required for AOT support.
  - Node.js v16 or later
     - Other JS engines may be supported in the future.
  - OS: Windows, Mac, or Linux
-    - It should work any platform where .NET 6 is supported.
+    - It should work on any platform where .NET 6 is supported.

 ## Getting Started
 _To be written: instructions for installing npm/nuget packages_